Saviynt Software Engineer Salary in Greater Los Angeles Area | $100K-$105K+ | Levels.fyi

 The median Software Engineer compensation in Greater Los Angeles Area package at Saviynt totals $105K per year.
-View the base salary, stock, and bonus breakdowns for Saviynt's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Saviynt's total compensation packages.
 Last updated: 10/2/2025

 Company